promagne/cocktail-menu/recipes/Martini.md

 - Olive Oil

 ## Instructions:
-1. Stir assez longtemps genre 30 secondes avec verre plein de glaçons
-2. T'auras la solution parfaite
+1. Stir well 30seconds.
+2. Strain into a coupe glass.
+3. Garnish with an olive.